Toyota 22RE Engine Build-Up

 On the later model 22-REs, Toyota replaced that BVSV with an electrically controlled VSV (Vacuum Switching Valve).
 The ECU would monitor the coolant temperature, and when that was high enough, as mentioned above, it would send manifold vacuum to the EGR modulator.

 Note, that in the above training manual excerpt, the EGR isn't actuated directly by this VSV.
 Instead, all it does is send a vacuum signal from the throttle body up to the EGR modulator.
-It's the modulator that turns the EGR on and off.
-Now it is true that the ECU can turn the EGR off by closing the VSV.
+It's the EGR modulator that turns the EGR on and off.
+Now, it is true that the ECU can turn the EGR off by closing the VSV.

 [Return to the top of this page]